Glenn’s Tools for Teaching & Learning

-The C4 Framework with its four elements – Collect, Collaborate, Create, and Communicate – gives you a structure for planning and implementing a cohesive instructional arc that supports this balance.
+The C4 Framework with its four elements – Collect, Collaborate, Create, and Communicate – gives you a structure for planning and implementing a cohesive instructional arc that supports a balance between process and content.
 We’ve created cards for each of the four elements that provide practical and research-based strategies that you can use immediately as part of your instruction.
 Purchase a set of four cards from each of the four elements or save money by purchasing complete sets of 16 cards i.e. four Collect cards, four Collaborate cards, four Create cards, and four Communicate cards.

 Want to browse through a sample card?
 Go here.